rabbitmq/rabbitmq-dotnet-client/RUNNING_TESTS.md

 may take some time for the adapter to discover tests in the assemblies.

-The test suite assumes there's a RabbitMQ node running locally with all defaults, and the tests will need to be able to run commands against the [`rabbitmqctl`](https://www.rabbitmq.com/rabbitmqctl.8.html) tool for that node.
+The test suite assumes there's a RabbitMQ node running locally with all defaults, incl. the management plugin, and the tests will need to be able to run commands against the [`rabbitmqctl`](https://www.rabbitmq.com/rabbitmqctl.8.html) tool for that node.
 Two options to accomplish this are covered below.